Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Maximum attainable stellar speeds

 where $L_\star$ and $M_\star$ are the luminosity and mass of the star.
 In order to compare the speeds of stellar engines against those presented in Sec. \ref{SSecMaxS}, it is necessary to assess their \emph{maximal} values.

 It is reasonable to assume that the maximum speed is attained when $\Delta t \approx t_\star$, where $t_\star$ denotes the main-sequence lifetime of the star.
 From the scaling $t_\star \propto M_\star/L_\star$ \citep[Equation 1.90]{HKT04}, we find that $v_\mathrm{max}$ would become independent of stellar properties; after simplification, we obtain $v_\mathrm{max} \approx 3.4 \times 10^{-4}\,c$.
-Note, however, that this estimate for $v_\mathrm{max}$ applies only when $t_\star < t_U$, where $t_U$ is the current age of the Universe; this condition is fulfilled for $M_\star > M_\odot$.
+Note, however, that this estimate for $v_\mathrm{max}$ applies only when $t_\star < t_U$, where $t_U$ is the current age of the Universe; this condition is fulfilled for $M_\star \gtrsim M_\odot$.
 On the other hand, if this criterion is violated, the stellar engine will not be able to achieve $v \approx v_\mathrm{max}$ in reality.
 Since the thrust generated by Class A and Class C engines is comparable \citep[Section 3]{BC06}, the same upper bound also applies to the latter.

-Let us consider a generalized stellar engine wherein a fraction $\varepsilon$ of the total energy radiated by the star is harnessed to propel it.
-In this case, from the conservation of energy, we obtain \citep[Equation 2.3]{DH18}:
+Let us consider a generalized stellar engine wherein a fraction $\varepsilon$ of the total energy radiated by the star is harnessed to propel it, as suggested in \citet{DH18}.
+This would resemble a Class C stellar engine to a certain degree, because there is both energy extraction from the star's radiation and the generation of thrust force.
+By applying the conservation of energy, we obtain \citep[Equation 2.3]{DH18}:

 and we can calculate the maximum velocity by invoking the relation $\Delta t \approx t_\star$ from earlier, which yields